jyann/FEWG/README.md

 FEWG is a simple command-based multi-player game.

-The server is written in Python and requires Twisted to run.
+The server is written in Python and requires Twisted and TwistedWebsocket to run.

-The client is written in Java.
+The client is written in Javascript using WebSockets (requires HTML5).

 ##1.
 Client